Tian-chen-98/Global_Temperature_Change/index.md

 The GIF above animatedly shows the changes in average temperatures.
 The legend in the bottom represents the differences of average temperature in one year compared to that of last year.

 As it shows, temperatures of each country increase annually; in some countries, such as Canada, the extent of increasing temperatures are especially significant.

-We also graphed a violin plot to reflect the average temperature of six continents even though the graph could not reflect the global warming issue.

-However, for Africa, Oceania, and South America, we can assume they have the most negligible impact of global warming, or their temperature won't change a lot over seasonally.

-On the contrary, Asia, Europe, and North America have various changes in average temperatures.
-Therefore, we aim to analyze countries in Asia, Europe, and North America in the following analysis.

-<iframe src="Vio.html" height="600px" width="100%"></iframe>

 ## Country Specific Analyses <a name="Country Specific Analyses"></a>